lawrence-matsuoka/restaurant-wheel/README.md

 This is meant to help decide where to eat.

-# To-Do
+## To-Do

-Add the option to first select categories to add to the wheel
+- Add the option to first select categories to add to the wheel
+- Solidify the categories and restaurants in each category
+- Make it easy to add restaurants to the list
+- Abstract both the categories and restaurants into nested arrays?